-Projects may be between one and three years in duration.
-Applicants should plan their projects based on a project start date of September 30, 2019.
+Projects may be between 1 and 3 years in duration.
+Applicants should plan their projects based on an estimated project start date of September 30, 2021.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 For questions regarding this opportunity, please contact one of the following individuals with the NFO number in the subject line:

 Grants Management Specialist

 Mailing Address: 355 E. Street SW, Suite 11-147B, Washington, DC